borninthedark/exousia/README.md

 - Pushes and pull requests to the `main` branch
 - Nightly schedule (`20 4 * * *` UTC)
 - Manual workflow dispatch with version/image type selection
+- This was a custom build to make rebasing from an atomic image to fedora-bootc easier, and use sway.
+We'll see what happens after that.
+- To that end, this image largely assumes your /etc and user home directories will be maintained outside of this pipeline.
+For now.
+This will most immediately impact user and group management, and probably related systemd services.

+Ex: Create the greeter user and group outside of this (for now), and assign correct perms if you're using greetd.

 ### 1. Build Stage 🏗️